o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

     - PR - PPG Red
     - PG - PPG Green

 Once you have set your values, save the config.txt file and remove the SD card from your PC.
-Place it back into your Emotibit device.
+Place it back into your EmotiBit device.

 ## Part 6 - Verify and Upload Your Code